-I live in the most wonderful place to be a painter next to the River Dart between the stunning coastline and the amazing expanse of the open landscape of Dartmoor.
-I have always painted but since moving to Devon twelve years ago two factors influenced the nature of my work by changing my relationship with the landscape.
+Landscape: I live in the most wonderful place to be a painter next to the River Dart between the stunning coastline and the amazing expanse of the open landscape of Dartmoor.
+I have always painted but since moving to Devon fifteen years ago two factors influenced the nature of my work by changing my relationship with the landscape.
 I have become a dog owner of two rather enthusiastic lurchers as well spending many hours on the Dart in a small boat.

 I have shown widely throughout the South West, exhibiting in both solo and group shows.
 I have recently had work accepted by the Society of Woman Artists and the Royal West of England Academy.